moonggae/stardew-valley-randomizer/README.md

   * Everything else has been internationalized

 ## Pending Changes on the 0.4.0 branch
-* Fish
+* Custom images
+  * When randomizing crops, there's the option of using custom crop images.
+This will link together the crop as it's growing, the seed packet, and the crop itself into a coherent set of images.
+    * Credits for the artwork (some images were modified from the original):
+      * Mizu - permission is assumed from this page: https://community.playstarbound.com/threads/mizus-sprites.136549/
-  * When randomizing fish, there's the option of using custom fish images - this is in a similar place to the weapon images
+  * When randomizing fish, there's the option of using custom fish images
     * The majority of the new fish images on the FishRework branch are mostly directly pulled form the New New Fish mod: https://www.nexusmods.com/stardewvalley/mods/3578
-      * Specific credits go to Hisane for the sprites: https://www.nexusmods.com/Users/51209496
+      * Specific credits go to Hisame for the sprites: https://www.nexusmods.com/Users/51209496
 * Fixed the Queen of Sauce show - it should now use the randomized crop/fish names in the show text
 * Added the Stable to the list of randomized buildings, as it was overlooked before
 * Reworked the config file to be more readable/user friendly